ayazhafiz/plts/co_lc/README.md

 - If coroutine is done, no-op
 - If coroutine is pending
   - Find stack
-  - If stack missing or dirty integer != stkdirty, error
+  - If stack missing or dirty integer != fibdirty, error
   - Switch VM state and run until hit yield
 ```